The Asphalt Jungle: Plot

-When criminal mastermind Erwin "Doc" Riedenschneider is released from prison, he visits a bookie named Cobby in an unnamed Midwestern river city.
-Doc needs $50,000 to hire three men—a safecracker, a driver and a hooligan—to commit a huge jewel robbery.
+Criminal mastermind "Doc" Erwin Riedenschneider, freshly released from prison, visits a bookie named Cobby in an unnamed Midwestern river city to plan a jewel robbery.
+He seeks $50,000 to hire three men—a safecracker, a driver and a hooligan.
 Cobby arranges a meeting between Doc and Alonzo Emmerich, a high-society lawyer and known fixer.
 Doc tells Emmerich that the theft will yield half a million dollars or more.
 Emmerich agrees to front the money and find a fence.
-After they leave, Emmerich finds his young girlfriend Angela asleep on the couch.
-Private detective Bob Brannom visits Emmerich to collect some debts, but Emmerich is broke and convinces Brannom to help him double-cross the others, proposing a scheme for him to abscond with the gems.
+Private detective Bob Brannom visits Emmerich to collect debts, but Emmerich is near bankruptcy and convinces Brannom to help him double-cross the others, proposing a scheme for him to abscond with the gems.

 Doc secures Louie Ciavelli as the safecracker.
-Ciavelli only trusts Gus Minissi, a hunchbacked diner owner, to be the getaway driver.
-Last hired is Dix Handley, who tells Doll Conovan, who is in love with him, of his dream to buy the horse farm that his family had lost after a terrible year.
-To access the jewelry store, Ciavelli hammers through a brick wall, deactivates an alarm to admit Doc and Dix, and uses nitroglycerine to open the safe.
-However, the explosion triggers several burglar alarms, and Dix slugs a security guard.
-The guard drops his revolver, which fires, striking Ciavelli in the abdomen.
+Ciavelli suggests Gus Minissi, a hunchbacked diner owner, to be the getaway driver.
+Last hired is Dix Handley, who tells his girlfriend Doll Conovan of his dream to buy back the Kentucky horse farm that his family had lost after a terrible year.
+On the night of the heist, Ciavelli hammers through a brick wall to access the jewelry store, deactivates an alarm to admit Doc and Dix, and uses nitroglycerine to open the safe.
+However, the explosion inadvertently triggers several burglar alarms in nearby buildings.
+When Dix slugs a security guard, the guard's revolver goes off, striking Ciavelli in the abdomen.
 The men escape and a police manhunt begins.

-Ciavelli insists that Gus take him home.
-Ciavelli's wife Maria wants him taken to the hospital, but Gus sends for a trusted but illicit doctor.
+Gus takes Ciavelli home at the latter's insistence.
+Ciavelli's wife Maria wants him taken to the hospital; Gus sends for a trusted but illicit doctor instead.
 Doc and Dix arrive at Emmerich's place, but are aware of Emmerich's attempt to stall them.
-Realizing this, Brannom draws a gun but is killed by Dix, who receives a flesh wound in his side.
+Brannom draws a gun and is killed by Dix, who receives a flesh wound in his side.
 Doc scolds Emmerich for his foolish plan and tells him to offer the money to the jeweler's insurance company for 25% of its value to avoid suspicion.